Every species. Every site. Every day.

 Probability a species is present in any given hour.

 BirdNET listens to everything calling around the feeder — including birds the camera never sees.
-The chart shows what was heard today, hour by hour.
+The chart shows what was heard, hour by hour.

 Audio identification powered by BirdNET, Cornell Lab of Ornithology.
 CC BY-NC-SA 4.0.